Chinese law: People's Republic of China

+Unlike traditional Chinese law, modern Chinese law is based mainly on statutory law and court judgments do not have binding precedential value.

 After the Communist victory in 1949, the newly established People's Republic of China (PRC) quickly abolished the ROC's legal codes and attempted to create a system of socialist law copied from the Soviet Union.
-With the Sino-Soviet split (1960-1989) and the Cultural Revolution (1966-1976), all legal work came under suspicion of being counter-revolutionary, and the legal system completely collapsed.
+With the Sino-Soviet split (1960–1989) and the Cultural Revolution (1966–1976), all legal work came under suspicion of being counter-revolutionary, and the legal system completely collapsed.
 A new concept of justice called judicial populism (sifa dazhonghua) was established.
 Instead of the requirement for judges to comply with strict judicial procedures, it promoted substantive justice and problem-solving mechanisms.
-This legal tradition is based on a cultural view of the non-finality in justice as well as the revolutionary practice of the Communist Party that relies on people's justice.
+This legal tradition is based on a cultural view of the non-finality in justice as well as the revolutionary practice of the Chinese Communist Party (CCP) that relies on people's justice.

 Over the past century China has had several constitutions.
-The first attempts towards implementing a constitution in China occurred during the final decade (1902-1912) of the Qing dynasty.
+The first attempts towards implementing a constitution in China occurred during the final decade (1902–1912) of the Qing dynasty.
 Various controlling groups subsequently promulgated different constitutions between that time and the establishment of the PRC in 1949.
 The PRC had a provisional constitution from its inception until the enactment of its first constitution in 1954.
 This initial constitution was based on the constitution of the Soviet Union.
 It was shortly ignored, however, and became without legal force.
-Although it provided for the election of the National People’s Congress (NPC) every four years as the highest state power, these guidelines were not adhered to.
+Although it provided for the election of the National People's Congress (NPC) every four years as the highest state power, these guidelines were not adhered to.
 The second constitution of the PRC, modeled on the ideology of the Cultural Revolution, came into force in 1975.
-This constitution subjected the NPC to the Chinese Communist Party ("CCP") and removed previous constitutional protections such as equality under the law and private-property succession rights.
+This constitution subjected the NPC to the CCP and removed previous constitutional protections such as equality under the law and private-property succession rights.
 It was also immediately disregarded through breaches of its provisions and non-adherence to guidelines regarding the NPC.
 The third constitution of the PRC was adopted in 1978.
 Although this version moved away from the ideologies of the Cultural Revolution, it did retain some remnants of it.
-It also retained Communist Party control over the state structure.
+It also retained CCP control over the state structure.
 However, reformists subsequently gained power, which led to the breakdown of this constitution as focus shifted to economic construction and modernization.